-Exit Festival is where you need to be from July 7-10.
-Each year music lovers and festival goers from around the globe join together to celebrate the magic of music in the brilliant and enchanting Petrovaradin Fortress in Novi Sad, Serbia.
-The festival has won numerous awards over the years and was named as the Best Summer Music Festival in Europe for 2016.
-The venue is considered to be one of the premiere festival venues not only in Europe, but the entire world.
-There is something here for everyone, as the festival showcases an incredibly diverse range of music genres, artists and performances from every corner of the planet.
+LocationEach year, music lovers and festival goers from around the globe join together to celebrate the magic of music in the brilliant and enchanting Petrovaradin Fortress in Novi Sad, Serbia.
+The festival has won numerous awards over the years and was named the Best Summer Music Festival in Europe for 2016.
+The venue is considered to be one of the premiere festival venues, not only in Europe, but in the entire world.
+There is something here for everyone, as the festival showcases an incredibly diverse range of music genres, artists, and performances from every corner of the planet.

-How to Get There
+How to Get to Novi Sad

-If you stay outside of the festival’s fortress walls, you can get around town and to the festival by foot, taxi or bus.
-Novi Sad has an excellent bus service which starts running at 5 am and taxis are typically widely available.
-Taxis are inexpensive by Western standards and a cross-city trip costs only €2.
+If you stay outside of the festival’s fortress walls, you can get around town and to the festival on foot, taxi, or bus.
+Novi Sad has an excellent bus service, which starts running at 5 am, and taxis are typically widely available.
+Taxis are inexpensive by Western standards.
 Note that there have been reports of unaffiliated taxis using tampered meters.
 If you ride via taxi, travel with care.